LilianaSepulveda/holberton-system_engineering-devops/0x02-shell_redirections/README.md

-ls -la > ls_cwd_content writes into the file ls_cwd_content the result of the command ls -la tail -1 iacta >> iacta duplicates the last line of the file iacta find . -name "*.js" -type f -delete deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders ls -1t | head  counts the number of directories and sub-directories in the current directory (hidden directories too)
+ls -la > ls_cwd_content writes into the file ls_cwd_content the result of the command ls -la tail -1 iacta >> iacta duplicates the last line of the file iacta find . -name "*.js" -type f -delete deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders find . -mindepth 1 -type d | wc -l  counts the number of directories and sub-directories in the current directory (hidden directories too)